AmeliaSZK/CoulAdj-PQ/README.md

 * In AllTopNeighbours, consider using 1 statement to keep Top Center neighbours
     * Done, and no meaningful improvements.
 * Alpha column?
 When to remove?
 Always add?
 How is the sort affected?
 Is the sort even long???
+    * Alpha option got yeeted, along with the sort.
+See pull request #5.
+(The reasoning for the Alpha also applies to the sort)
 * When ~~grouping by Row Index~~ calculating RLE, considering using GroupKind.Local?
     * Done, it was the most important optimization.
 Went from 7m04s to 2m34s.
     * Amazingly, it didn't just make the RLE section faster, but most other sections too!